DEV-learn-co-students/cssi-prework-learn-environment-setup-flatiron-labs/README.md

 5. You're going to need [git](http://git-scm.com/downloads).
 It generally comes with most modern operating systems, can be installed via Homebrew, apt-get, and most package managers easily.

 6. A Ruby Interpreter.
 Having a working interpreter is a great idea because so much tooling is built in Ruby.
-This is true for Web Development with Python or Javascript, and even for Mobile Development with iOS & XCode.
+This is even true for the web development you will complete with Python.
 If you can type `ruby -v` and not get an error, you probably have enough of a Ruby environment.
 If you are studying Web Development with Ruby (such as the Rails framework) you definitely need a great Ruby environment.
 We love [RVM](https://rvm.io/) for managing Ruby versions and environments.

 7. The `learn` gem.
 Simply type: `gem install learn-co` or if you get a permissions error, `sudo gem install learn-co`.
 Then type in `learn` to configure it with your github account and you'll be all set.

 8. A Text Editor.
-For iOS, XCode is a great IDE.
-But you'll find the free editors [Sublime Text](http://www.sublimetext.com/) and [Atom](https://atom.io/) useful anyway so go ahead an install them.
+For iOS, XCode is a great IDE,  but your CSSI students will be using [Atom](https://atom.io/).
+Therefore, it is beneficial to use Atom at your text editor.

 Those are the absolute requirements.

-### Additional Requirements for Ruby on Rails

-If you're planning on working with the Ruby on Rails framework.
-We additionally suggest you setup at least:

-1. The easiest free database to use with Rails is [SQLite](https://www.sqlite.org/download.html).
-You can install it with `brew install sqlite` or an equivalent package manager, or install it yourself from the source.

-2. Postgres is a great idea to have set up too and the [Postgres.app](http://postgresapp.com/) makes it easy.

-3. You probably want to install LibXML2 via Homebrew (`brew install libxml2`) and then test it by trying to install the gem [Nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html#mac_os_x) with `gem install nokogiri`.

-4. The Rails gem `gem install rails`.

-### Help and Advice

-Since you're reading this guide you probably have some experience with environment setups, if not, please use the Learn Companion app to automate your setup.
-We also think the [RailsApps Install Guides](http://railsapps.github.io/installrubyonrails-mac.html) are great.
-[InstallRails](http://installrails.com/) isn't bad either.

 Good luck!!!